sandyjmacdonald/sandyjmacdonald.github.io/_posts/2014-12-29-controlling-the-pimoroni-unicorn-hat-with-the-skywriter.md

-HAT](http://shop.pimoroni.com/products/unicorn-hat), I hacked together a short Python script that would blink a spot on and off, and then when they brought out their 3D gesture-sensing addon, the [Skywriter HAT] (http://shop.pimoroni.com/products/skywriter-hat), it occured to me that I could use it to control the Unicorn HAT.
+HAT](http://shop.pimoroni.com/products/unicorn-hat), I hacked together a short Python script that would blink a spot on and off, and then when they brought out their 3D gesture-sensing addon, the [Skywriter HAT] (http://shop.pimoroni.com/products/skywriter-hat), it occurred to me that I could use it to control the Unicorn HAT.
 The only problem being, how could I connect both HATs at the same time?
 Enter the Black HAT Hack3r.